HarperDB/documentation/docs/custom-functions/custom-functions-operations.md

 * **get_custom_function**

    Returns the content of the specified file as text.
 HarperDB Studio uses this call to render the file content in its built-in code editor.

 * **set_custom_function**

    Updates the content of the specified file.
 HarperDB Studio uses this call to save any changes made through its built-in code editor.

 * **drop_custom_function**

    Deletes the specified file.

 * **add_custom_function_project**

    Creates a new project folder in the Custom Functions root project directory.
 It also inserts into the new directory the contents of our Custom Functions Project template, which is available publicly, here: https://github.com/HarperDB/harperdb-custom-functions-template.

 * **drop_custom_function_project**

    Deletes the specified project folder and all of its contents.

 * **package_custom_function_project**

-   Creates a .tar file of the specified project folder, then reads it into a base64-encoded string and returns that string the the user.
+   Creates a .tar file of the specified project folder, then reads it into a base64-encoded string and returns that string the user.

 * **deploy_custom_function_project**

    Takes the output of package_custom_function_project, decrypts the base64-encoded string, reconstitutes the .tar file of your project folder, and extracts it to the Custom Functions root project directory.